stackotter/swift-bundler/README.md

   <a href="https://discord.gg/6mUFu3KtAn"><img src="https://img.shields.io/discord/949626773295988746?color=6A7EC2&label=discord&logo=discord&logoColor=ffffff"></a>
 </p>

 A Swift Package Manager wrapper that allows the creation of macOS apps with Swift packages instead of Xcode projects.
 My motivation is that I think Xcode projects are a lot more restrictive than Swift packages, and Swift packages are less convoluted.
 My end goal is to be able to create Swift apps for Windows, Linux and MacOS with a single codebase.
+You may also be interested in [SwiftCrossUI](https://github.com/stackotter/swift-cross-ui), a UI framework with a similar goal.

 ## Installation